How do you break up a dog fight?

 5. Do Use the Wheelbarrow Method

-There is really only one effective way for breaking up a dog fight, in my opinion – the wheelbarrow method.
+As far as physical intervention goes, there is really only one effective way for breaking up a dog fight, in my opinion – the wheelbarrow method.

 While this method is best done by two people, if you’re alone, go for the aggressor.
 This is the dog putting out the most effort.
 Neutralizing him will most likely end the fight.